sora-xor/sora-docs/src/on-ramp.md

 You can now buy native XOR on Gatehub and send it to your SORA wallet quickly.

-1. Go to gatehub.net, create an account and do KYC
+### Onboarding

+Go to gatehub.net, create an account and do KYC.
 You should experience a smooth onboarding process.
+Once you pass this process, you will have an XRPL Wallet (also referred to as Primary Wallet or My Wallet).

 Here is a [detailed description of account creation (registration)](https://support.gatehub.net/hc/en-us/articles/360021318533-Register-a-GateHub-Account)